tuhinsharma121/tuhinsharma-com/content/publications/conference-paper/index.md

 date: '2013-07-01T00:00:00Z'
 doi: ''

-# Schedule page publish date (NOT publication's date).
+# Schedule page publish date (NOT publications's date).
 publishDate: '2017-01-01T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
-# Enter a publication type from the CSL standard.
+# Enter a publications type from the CSL standard.
 publication_types: ['paper-conference']

-# Publication name and optional abbreviated publication name.
+# Publication name and optional abbreviated publications name.
 publication: In *Hugo Blox Builder Conference*
 publication_short: In *ICW*